Calculating... until our next FREE Code-Along Session. Secure your spot now

 Five’s Database Design Tools: The Table Wizard

-Equipped with such a database model or entity-relationship diagram, we can quickly convert our visual database representation into an actual database using Five.
+Equipped with a database model or entity-relationship diagram, we can quickly convert our visual database representation into an actual database using Five.

 Let’s learn how to use the Table Wizard in this blog post.